Welcome to the Lotus Journals.

 I’d like to thank everyone who is supporting me on this journey.
 Without you this would be a whole lot harder.
 To all the beautiful ladies who joined #donnassupportsquad at the beginning, thank you from the bottom of my heart.
 Also to Bec from Sunkissed Torquay who started my original #lotusfordonna campaign – you’re amazing.

 Along with creating this blog to share my journey I also hope to create more awareness about Brain Cancer.
-Thankfully for me in October 2017 it was announced that the Australian Government has given a $100million dollar brain cancer research fund.
+Thankfully for me in October 2017 it was announced that the Australian Government had given a $100million dollars towards a Brain Cancer research fund.
 We can’t ask for much more than that now can we?
 Considering when I started this journey in January ’17 it was one of the lowest funded cancers.
 Look what happened a mere 10mths later.

 So, the Lotus Journals begin.
 Why the “Lotus” theme you ask?
 The lotus was a charm selected for my #donnassupportsquad necklace due to its beautiful meaning and how my sister-in-law felt it related to me.
 “Lotus flowers symbolise rising from a dark place into beauty and rebirth, as this exactly how a lotus flower grows – directly out of muddy and murky waters to produce beautiful pink or white blossoms”.